lphansen/RiskUncertaintyValue/README.md

 # Risk Uncertainty Value

-`Expansion Suite` is a Python toolbox for macro-finance research.
+`Expansion Suite` is an open source Python toolbox for macro-finance research.
 It solves nonlinear DSGE model with recursive utility formulation motivated by robustness or risk concerns based on the small-noise expansion method.